Trimming nails on a feisty Tripawd isn’t that much easier than working on a quadpawd, but these inexpensive tools make the process painless.

 - Feed him treats while simultaneously cutting his nails.

-The Premier Gentle Leader Calming Cap is a humane, painless fabric head sock for dogs that helps them stay calm when under duress.
+The Calming Cap is a humane, painless fabric head sock for dogs that helps them stay calm when under duress.

 By keeping a lightly screened, sheer piece of fabric over their eyes, the Calming Cap “makes the dog’s vision indistinct, which reduces the visual stimulus and enables the dog to remain calm,” according to the manufacturer.
 It’s worked wonders on Wyatt during our travels.